bixb922/crank-organ/doc-software/README.md

 These configurations are necessary to review depending on what sensors you install in your microcontroller hardware.

-You select if you will have a microphone, crank sensor, neopixel led or touchpad button installed, and which GPIO ports will be assigned to them.
+You select if you will have a microphone, crank sensor, neopixel led, touchpad button or push button installed, and which GPIO ports will be assigned to them.

 Available GPIO ports for each function are shown on the Pinout page, see [here](#available-gpio-pins).